CumulusNetworks/DUE/docs/manpage-due-1.md

 	type: --run --build help to get the container's duebuild script's help options directly.

+--dockerarg [arg]
+:	Put [arg] in the docker run invocation.
+For multiple arguments, use
+    multiple invocations of --dockerarg.
+This allows for things like running containers with --privileged

 --debug
 :	Sets defaults of --username root --userid 0 and the --any option to show images that were not created by DUE.
 Helpful for internal debug if image